Over the last seven years, we’ve learned from hands-on experience how to get incredible SEO results in the personal injury law niche.

 In summary, we believe the data shows that the following factors demonstrate the best opportunity for improving SEO rankings in this niche.

-The above SEO signals offer the best opportunity for immediate rankings improvement
+The above SEO signals offer the best opportunity for immediate improvement in search engine rankings.

-Pushing for exact match metadata is next on the list, following closely by overall efforts to increase Domain Rating.
+- Pushing for exact match metadata is next on the list, followed closely by overall efforts to increase Domain Rating.